knewg/HandsyFace/README.md

 # HandsyFace
-Garmin watch face using hands instead of numbers.
+Garmin watch face using hands instead of numbers. the hands start at 12 o clock and traverses around the screen as regular watch hands.
+In the middle, the date is displayed.
+There are four watch hands, from the outside in:

+#### Time hand
+Displays the current time the same way a regular hour hand on a watch does.
+You can see the time with what's usually enough precision, basically every 15 minutes or so.

+#### Activity hand
+Shows how close you are to your set activity goal for the week. *Note that the goal is at 6 o clock (the bottom of the screen) to accomodate and encourage continous improvement.*

+#### Calories hand
+Shows how many calories you have burned during the day.
+Due to not figuring out the settings system and not having enough energy to research more, a goal is compiled in.
+It is currently set to 1500 above average MBR (2000 kcal).  *Note that the goal is at 6 o clock (the bottom of the screen) to accomodate and encourage continous improvement.*

+#### Steps hand
+Shows how close you are to reaching the step goal for the day. *Note that the goal is at 6 o clock (the bottom of the screen) to accomodate and encourage continous improvement.*

 Very simple, and reasonably clean.
-Not sure I like it yet.
+Not sure if I like it yet.

 ## Installation instructions
 There are two main ways to install this watchface